-JOB EVALUATION AND EQUAL PAY JOB EVALUATION AND EQUAL PAY Perequisite: 610.
+759 JOB EVALUATION AND EQUAL PAY

+Prerequisite: 610.
 Major job evaluation systems will be reviewed and critiqued.
 Issues such as minimum qualifications for a job will be reviewed.
 Advantages and disadvantages of various job evaluation systems will be compared.
 Issues concerning federal regulation including the Equal Pay Act, comparable worth and other issues will be discussed.
 Regression approaches to job evaluation and applicable court cases will be reviewed.

-ORGANIZATIONAL CHANGE AND TRANSFORMATION Prerequisites: 610 or permission.
+760 ORGANIZATIONAL CHANGE AND TRANSFORMATION 4 credits Prerequisities: 510 or permission.
 Survey of theories and introduction to practical methods of organizational change and transformation used to increase organizational effectiveness and improve employee quality of work life.

-INFORMATION PROCESSING AND INDUSTRIAL/
+761 INFORMATION PROCESSING AND INDUSTRIAL/

 ORGANIZATIONAL PSYCHOLOGY

-Perequisites: 610, 620, 630, and 640.
-Coverage of current theories in cognitive psychology is applied to traditional concerns of industrial/organizational psychology such as performance appraisal or motivation.
+Perequisites: 60, 620, 630, and 640.
+Coverage of current theories in cognitive psychology is applied to traditional concerns of industrial/organizational psychology such as performance